overset/JP01/README.rst

   | Low volume CNC work is cost prohibitive, but not astronomical.
 This varies greatly depending on manufacturers selected, finishes chosen, etc.
 - | **Where is the wrist rest?**
   | See `TODO`_
+- | **Why OnShape and not Solidworks, Fusion360?**

+  - It's completely free
+  - It's parametric CAD
+  - It's feature rich and easy to use with a short learning curve
+  - I have not found any missing functionality I thought I would need in the modeling of this case
+  - The Drawings interface is very powerful
+  - You can fork my design and change whatever you want
+  - Did I mention it's completely free?

 TODO